 Graduate Record Examination (GRE)

-Some programs require official GRE scores to be on file in The Graduate College prior to admission consideration.
+Some programs require official GRE scores to be on file with The Graduate College prior to admission consideration.
 Official GRE scores may be required by other programs if the GPA is below the minimum.
-Preferred scores and other information can be found on each program's catalog or web page.
+Additional information can be found on each program's catalog or web page.

 Applicants who must submit official GRE scores should take the general portion (verbal and quantitative sections) of the exam.
 The writing section is also required for some programs.
-Subject examinations are not accepted.
+Subject examinations are neither required nor accepted.

-Scores requested by the student before the deadline, but arriving in The Graduate College after the deadline, will be considered late.
+Scores requested by the student before the deadline, but received by The Graduate College after the deadline, will be considered late.

 Graduate Management Admission Test (GMAT)

-The GMAT is required to be on file in The Graduate College prior to admission consideration for some programs.
-Preferred scores and other information can be found on each program's catalog or web page.
+The GMAT is required to be on file with The Graduate College prior to admission consideration for some programs.
+Additional information can be found on each program's catalog or web page.

-The GMAT is valid for five years after the exam date and must be sent directly from the testing center.
-Scores requested by the student before the deadline, but arriving in The Graduate College after the deadline, will be considered late.
+The GMAT scores are valid for five years after the exam date and must be sent directly from the testing center.
+Scores requested by the student before the deadline, but received by The Graduate College after the deadline, will be considered late.